jingyan-li/Fitness-Compass/README.md

 ### Sharing trajectories

+Users need an ArcGIS API key to upload their records to ArcGIS server.

 :point_right: **Social sharing option:** users can share their latest record as a simple text.

  - Users can share by click the share button in the main activity.